Jj0606/CSD3120_Team16/README.md

 ## How to navigate in the Game

-- This game is suppose to run using webXR using oculus quest for the most immersive experience
+- This game is suppose to run using webXR using oculus quest for the most immersive experience.
-- Using the controller trigger button to interact with the scene.
+- The controller squeeze button is used to interact with the scene.
-- Interactions include: Moving the plate to catch the fruits, resetting the scene as well as teleportation
+- Interactions include: Moving the plate to catch the fruits, resetting the scene as well as teleportation.

 ## Implementations